-After the 7-day trial, the membership cost is $39.95 per month.
+After the seven-day trial, membership costs $39.95 per month.

-Scores & Reports Provided
+Scores and Reports Provided

-- New Public Record (such as a judgment, lien, or bankruptcy)
+- New public record (such as a judgment, lien, or bankruptcy)

-- New Derogatory Mark (such as a late payment)
+- New derogatory mark (such as a late payment)

 Credit Score and Report Refreshes

-Users can refresh their credit reports and CreditXpert scores as often as once per month through the website or mobile app.
+Users can refresh their credit reports and scores as often as once per month through the company’s website or mobile app.
 ScoreSense will not refresh the reports for you automatically, but it will send reminders through the mobile app when it’s time for you to do so.

 Identity Theft Protection

-Identity theft insurance can cover up to $1 million of ID theft-related costs (make sure to read the fine print to see what it does and does not cover).
+Identity theft insurance can cover up to $1 million of identity theft-related costs (make sure to read the fine print to see what it does and does not cover).
 This protection is outsourced through American International Group.
 ScoreSense’s identity monitoring system purports to scour millions of internet sites, public records, and more to uncover illicit use of your personal information.
 An alert is sent by email if there is suspicious activity.